mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 </html>
 {{< /highlight >}}

-After we create an element, we can add it to the browser like this
+We can create new HTML element with `document.createElement` and passing the kind of element that we want to create.
+After that we can fill the content of that element by assigning `.textContent` property.
+On that example, we create a div with text content `Hello World`

+Ok, we have done with creating new element, next job is to add that element in the `root` div element

 {{< highlight html "linenos=table,hl_lines=7 8,linenostart=1" >}}
 <html>